Skip to main content

 OpCon Self Service

-Use Self-Service Buttons (On-Demand) RPA jobs can also be initiated on-demand by configuring a self-service button for users to either trigger the RPA job directly or indirectly by fulfilling a required job dependency.
+RPA jobs can also be initiated on demand by configuring a Self Service button for users.
+The Self Service button can either start the RPA job directly or indirectly by satisfying a required job dependency.

 2. Create a new schedule or open an existing schedule in workflow designer.